-Our friend J took the IELTS test in Hong Kong and remembered the following details:
+When C took the IELTS Speaking test in Hong Kong, the following questions were asked:

 – What is your full name?

 – Do you work or study?

 – What part of Hong Kong do you live in?

 – Do you have dreams when you sleep?